 That, incidentally, is diametrically opposed to the quality of love as Paul later goes on to define it.
 If a human being treated a child or an animal in such a way (punishing it for that of which it was incapable) he would rightly be detested.
 It is no wonder the likes of Luther and Calvin regarded God’s nature as unintelligible from any human perspective.
 Given that Scripture defines God as love personified (1Jn4:8) that must also mean that divine Love is entirely different in nature to human love as that quality is described in Scripture (1Cor13:4-5).

-Such depictions provide ammunition for the likes of Richard Dawkins and former Evangelical Dan Barker to write a book entitled “God: The Most Unpleasant Character in All Fiction”.
+Such depictions provide ammunition for the likes of Richard Dawkins and former Evangelical Dan Barker (no relation) to write a book entitled “God: The Most Unpleasant Character in All Fiction”.
 Thankfully, god as I previously understood him is fiction whereas the God of the Bible is very real.
 What is more He is potentially capable of being universally adored; at least once the true nature of His character, purposes and plans for humanity have been perceived.
 “Truly, we shall praise You with uprightness of heart, when we have understood Your righteous judgments” (Ps119:7)

 The Romans 2 enigma